 The meeting of the Advisory Body proceeded to elect its Chairperson and Vice-Chairperson, in accordance with Article 3(b) of the Statutes of the Advisory Body.
 The Secretariat recalled the prior Bureau of the Advisory Body.
-On the proposal of Mr. Jasen Mesic, former Minister of Culture of Croatia, the Advisory Body elected Ms. Annalisa Zarattini from Italy as its new chairperson by Resolution 1 / STAB 4 and Mr. Seyed Hossein Sadat Meidani from the Islamic Republic of Iran as its new vice-chairperson.
+On the proposal of Mr Jasen Mesic, the Advisory Body elected Ms Annalisa Zarattini from Italy as its new chairperson by Resolution 1 / STAB 4 and Mr Seyed Hossein Sadat Meidani from the Islamic Republic of Iran as its new Vice-Chairperson.
 It also adopted the agenda.